amiellib/LoRaSMS433/README.md

 The port may alter from computer to computer!

-Now Upload
+Now Upload.

 ### Pair Smartphone to esp32 via Bluetooth

-With Smartphone turn on Bluetooth, and search for the esp32 device to pair (in default case it is named "LoRa-01")
+With Smartphone, turn on Bluetooth, and search for the esp32 device to pair (in default case it is named "LoRa-01").

 <p align="center">
   <img width="320" height="300" src="/images/pair.jpeg">